humanmade/altis-documentation/other-docs/guides/how-to-submit-a-bug-report.md

 ## Steps to reproduce.

-Detailed step-by-step instructions to reproduce the issue.
+If possible, please also provide detailed step-by-step instructions to reproduce the issue.
+This will ensure that we can replicate the problem, and avoids back-and-forth conversations.

 ## Environment Setup and Configuration.

 Please let us know what environments the bug is occurring in, and whether you were able to reproduce the bug locally or not.